Slip & Fall Attorneys Dedicated To Helping Accident Victims In South Florida Since 1991

 Comparative negligence is a legal term that is often used in personal injury cases concerning slip and fall accidents.
 This is to determine the percentage of fault that rests on the plaintiff and the percentage that rests with the defendant.
 This means the amount of damages a plaintiff is awarded will be reduced by their percentage of fault for the accident.
 If the court determines the plaintiff was at least 50% responsible for their accident, they are not eligible to receive any compensation.

-The evidence in a slip and fall case varies depending on the type of accident that occured.
+The evidence in a slip and fall case varies depending on the type of accident that occurred.
 Some important pieces of evidence that you should always try to collect include:

 - The clothing and shoes you were wearing at the time of the incident